eBay/skin/CONTRIBUTING.md

 * Always double-check which branch you are attempting to merge into.
 The target branch should always be a milestone branch!
 * Only Skin admins are permitted to merge into `master`
-* Non-atomic commits should be squashed (i.e.  work in progress").
+* Non-atomic commits should be squashed (i.e. "work in progress" type commits).
-* Do not add any commit that leaves the code a broken state.
+* Do not add any commit that leaves the code in a broken state.
 * Pull request for a *feature* must only contain changes related to the issue (NOTE: refactoring/cleanup type PRs are often exempt from this rule)
 * **Do not** be tempted to go fixing or refactoring unrelated issues.
-Doing so can make the code reviewers job more difficult and/or time consuming, as well as increasing risk of regression
+Doing so can make the code reviewer's job more difficult and/or time consuming, as well as increasing risk of regression
-* If you spot some other unrelated bug or code smell, create a GitHub issue for it.
+* If you spot some other unrelated bug or code smell, please create a GitHub issue for it.
 * After the pull request has been merged, your issue branch should be immediately deleted (by yourself or admin)

 ## Style Guide